vackosar/vackosar.github.io/_drafts/2021-07-01-Quilt-data-versioning.md

 ---
 layout: post
-title: "Quilt - data versioning tips TODO"
+title: "Quilt Data Review & How-to"
 date: 2021-07-01
 categories: ml
-description: TODO
+description: How to version data using Quilt data for Python on AWS S3.
 permalink: /:categories/:title
-redirect_from:
-- /ml/PID-controller
 ---

-{% include mathjax.html %}
-{% include load_video.html %}

 ## Versioning Data from Python
 [Quilt](https://quiltdata.com/) allows you to version individual files as well as entire folders inside "packages" using Python methods and AWS S3 storage.